Cleanser Showdown: Which Korean Cleanser Fits Your Skin?

 Generally around 4.5–6.5 to support the skin’s acid mantle.
 Product pages or reviews often list pH; your skin’s feel after rinsing is also a good guide.

-Can a cleanser treat acne on its own?
+Can a cleanser support blemish-prone skin on its own?

 Cleansers with salicylic acid can help keep pores clear, but contact time is short.
 Pair with leave-on actives and a consistent routine for better results.